 TO SUM IT UP – Leverage the power of debt, to create greater wealth for your family and become a smarter real estate investor.

 Stay Up-To-Date on TRENDS IN REAL ESTATE INVESTMENTS

 Subscribe to our free monthly newsletter to keep yourself upto date on exclusive pre-public launch offers from top builders that are open by invitation only to G&C patrons.
-With unique assets like the high monthly income asset that generates stunning returns of 12% to 24% p.a. for 20 years, Capital Gains Guaranteed Schemes and free PRE-EMI schemes where builder pays interest on home loan till completion of the project, we are the final word on wealth creation through real estate in South India.
+With unique assets like the high monthly income asset that generates stunning returns of 10% to 12% p.a. for 20 years to 15% per Annum Guaranteed Interest payout schemes, we are the final word on wealth creation through real estate in South India..

 By Jhashank Roy Chowdary (About Author)G&C Global Consortium ™ Our Website | Our Facebook Page